Municipal council (Netherlands)

-The municipal councils range in size from nine to 45 seats (as in the Amsterdam the capitalcity), depending on the municipality's population, and are elected by the population every four years.
+The municipal councils range in size from nine to 45 seats (as in Amsterdam, the capital city), depending on the municipality's population, and are elected by the population every four years.
 In many municipalities all major political parties contest in the election in addition to local parties.
 In most major, urban municipalities, all major parties are represented in the municipal council, while in smaller and more rural municipalities, only the largest parties and a local party have seats in the municipal council.

-Right to elect council members and to run for council
+Suffrage

-All Dutch citizens, and all foreigners who live in the Netherlands for at least four years in a municipality, have the right to vote and almost all citizens can be elected.
-Ministers and state secretaries in the national government are barred from standing in elections as well as mayors and civil servants employed by the municipality.
-After the elections the parties in the states elect the aldermen.
+All Dutch citizens, and all foreigners who have lived in the Netherlands for at least four years in a municipality, have the right to vote and almost all citizens can stand for election.

-Greffier
+Municipal clerk

-The municipal council is supported by its own civil service headed by the council's greffier (raadsgriffier).
+The municipal council is supported by its own civil service headed by the council's municipal clerk (raadsgriffier).

 General council members

 Members of the council are not paid as full-time politicians; instead, most of them have day job.
 As in most legislatures, the members of municipal council work in both political groups and policy area related committees.